-The level of risk is assessed using the relevant descriptors of likelihood and impact, as detailed in Appendix 2, with the overall score being the highest value obtained.
+The risk estimation is informed The level of risk is assessed by using the relevant descriptors of likelihood and impact, as detailed in Appendix 2, with the overall score being the highest value obtained.

 The descriptors will be reviewed periodically as part of the review of the risk management strategy and presented to the Audit Committee for approval.